 Rockford Crime Data

-- Violent crime rate: 14 violent crimes per 1,000 residents (national average is 4)
+- Violent crime rate: 14 violent crimes per 1,000 residents (the national average is 4)

 - Violent crimes in Rockford include forcible rape, murder, armed robbery, aggravated assault, and assault with a deadly weapon